Interested in learning how to make money selling online courses?

 Once your course is ready to go live, you will publish it to whatever platform(s) you decided to use.

-One good thing to note is that you can choose to publish your online course on multiple course marketplaces like Udemy, Skillshare, etc. and earn income from these multiple sources.
+Another thing to note is that you can choose to publish your online course on multiple course marketplaces like Udemy, Skillshare, etc. and earn income from these multiple sources, as well.

 Course marketplaces can help to get your course exposure using their built-in audiences.

-However, for courses that are not published on a marketplace (i.e. on your blog using a plugin, using Teachable, using Thinkific, etc.), you will need to have a marketing strategy for those courses.
+However, for courses that are not published on a marketplace (i.e. on your blog using a plugin, using Kajabi, Teachable, Thinkific, etc.), you get to create your own marketing strategy for those courses.

 Considering sharing your course on Facebook and Instagram.
 Think about running Facebook and Instagram ads for extra exposure.